-If you wish to prevent the profiler from updating the domain and algorithm assignments for a particular column or file field, set the Priority value for the column or field to USER.
+If you wish to prevent the profiler from updating the domain and algorithm assignments for a particular column or file field, disable (uncheck) automatic updates for the column or filed on the inventory screen.

 Profiling Jobs are grouped within environments on the Environment Overview page along with all masking jobs.
 In order to navigate to the Overview screen, click on an environment and the Overview tab should automatically display.